 No article on dwarf seahorses is complete without a discussion of hydroids.
 Hydroids are tiny stinging animals that resemble anemones and jellyfish depending on the stage in their lifecycle.
 They are present in most marine aquariums, but only become a problem when they are feed a constant supply of small, free floating foods.
 When that happens, the can spread in such large numbers that they literally cover every surface of the aquarium.

 This poses a problem for dwarf seahorses for two reasons.
 In such large numbers, they can quickly consume all the food in the aquarium.
-However, a much bigger threat comes from their stings.
+However, a much bigger threat comes from stinging cells.
 Their sting isn’t particularly potent to most animals, but for the tiny dwarf seahorse, the sting can be deadly.

 Eradicating hydroids is fortunately very simple.
 They are susceptible to the medication “fenbendazole”.
 It can be purchased at farm supply stores or online under the brand name “pancur”, which is a dewormer for horses, cats and dogs.
 Dosage is as follows:

 1/8 teaspoon of the horse dewormer granules (22.2% fenbendazole) per 10 gallons of water.
 25% water change 24 hours later.

 Many people opt for artificial decorations to avoid hydroids.
 You can remove the animals in questions and replace them after a partial water change and running carbon for 48 hours; however you run the risk of reintroducing hydroids back into the tank.